bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-04 16:47 Tuesday

-Testing with qunit sucks because I want to test the logic of the templates too but currently I have to include them in the containing html file to make the tests run.
+Testing with qUnit sucks because I want to test the logic of the templates too but currently I have to include them in the containing html file to make the tests run.
 What I really want is to load them dynamically as part of running the test.
 What's the answer to that?

+## 2014-03-05 10:29 Wednesday

+- [ ] The list views used int he milestone/target view don't lend themselves easily to the re-written views with templates because there are many (one for each milestone/sub-indicator combination) unsaved items.
+The new view needs each of these to have a unique cache value.

+  Maybe I can use the row/column values as the cache values for unsaved items and actual id's for saved ones.
+That's going to be a bit more complicated.